-However, if you're just trying to stay away from people, here are some ideas if you do not have a home gym and your gym or pool is closed for the foreseeable future:
+Here are some ideas if you do not have a home gym and your gym or pool is closed for the foreseeable future because of the COVID-19 pandemic:

 The Classics -- PT Pyramid Progression

-Between the PT Pyramid, Super Set, the Max Rep Set and the PT / Run workout, this will keep you busy every other day for your upper body, but you can change the exercises and make for a killer leg day too with squats, lunges, jumps and step-ups.
+Between the PT pyramid, super set, max rep set and the PT/run workout, this will keep you busy every other day for your upper body, but you can change the exercises and make for a killer leg day, too, with squats, lunges, jumps and step-ups.
 If you want to see how we place these classics into a week of training, see the article Classic Military PT Week.

-Top Ten Pyramid Workouts: Some classics to choose from when you need new ideas and easy workouts that naturally have a warm-up, max out and cooldown all built in.
+Top 10 pyramid workouts: Some classics to choose from when you need new ideas and easy workouts that naturally have a warm-up, max out and cooldown all built in.

 We also use local pull-up bars in parks, around a track or even the monkey bars on a playground to do pull-ups as part of a good outdoor workout.